 Driven and passionate, Casey comes to Emory & Henry with a heart to serve.

-Casey is a Junior Honors Program Scholar who is a double major in Civic Innovation and Religion with a Minor in Math.
+Casey is a Senior Honors Program Scholar who is a double major in Civic Innovation and Religion with a Minor in Math.
 Driven by her passion to serve, Casey wants to pursue a career in teaching Mathematics at the high school level and hopes to one day own and run a summer church camp.
 She is a Bonner Scholar, and especially enjoys working with children of all ages.
 Additionally, she is involved in the Outdoor Program and the United Methodist Church.
 On campus, she occasionally babysits and likes to take photos of her friends and surroundings.
 During Spring of 2015, she studied abroad in Trinidad and Tobago while on a service trip with Habitat for Humanity, and says she hopes to take another trip like this in the future.

 We believe the best way to learn about our Honors Program is from our students.
 Therefore, we used this opportunity to ask Casey some questions that you may have been wondering.